Hayaelshaweesh/thesis-software/README.md

 ## 📘 Notes

-trained_model.pkl must be placed inside models/. meta_dataset_sample.csv is provided as an example input.
+a. trained_model.pkl must be placed inside models/.
+b. meta_dataset_sample.csv is provided as an example input.
+c.
 For reproducibility, the original Colab notebook is included (thesis_notebook.ipynb).